fzi-forschungszentrum-informatik/PRIVACY-AVARE/AVARE-Box-Plug-ins/cameraFilterPlugin/README.md

 cameraFilterPlugin
 --------------------------

-This plug-in hooks the Android Camera API. (https://developer.android.com/reference/android/hardware/Camera)
+This plug-in hooks the Android Camera API (https://developer.android.com/reference/android/hardware/Camera).

 It hooks the methods: